ibexa/documentation-developer/docs/content_management/field_types/form_and_template.md

 !!! tip

-    Template blocks for built-in Field Types are available in [`Core/Resources/views/content_fields.html.twig`](https://github.com/ibexa/core/blob/main/src/bundle/Core/Resources/views/content_fields.html.twig).
+    Template blocks for built-in field types are available in [`Core/Resources/views/content_fields.html.twig`](https://github.com/ibexa/core/blob/main/src/bundle/Core/Resources/views/content_fields.html.twig).

     This template is also exposed as a part of Standard Design, so you can override it with the [design engine](design_engine.md).